aroberge/avantpy/tests/readme.md

 simply using Python's `assert` statements and naming test functions within these files all starting with `test_` for easy discovery.

-`pytest` is not part of Python's standard library and you may have to intall it.
+`pytest` is not part of Python's standard library and you may have to install it.

 ## File naming convention